You publish that awesome piece of content. If you don’t promote it properly, no one reads it.

 You may also know that social shares or signals is also a major Google ranking factor.
 Google takes a look at the social shares your content has got while ranking it for specific keywords.

 In addition to this, it’s very essential to include social media share buttons in prominent places of your blog like:

 - End of the blog post

 - Beginning of the blog post (optional)

-You may also need to read awesome guide by Adam, on how to encourage social sharing on your site.
+You may also need to read an awesome guide by Adam on how to encourage social sharing on your site.

-You can consider sharing your content on content aggregator platforms like AllTop, GrowthHackers, BlogEngage, Triberr, etc.
+You may consider sharing your content on content aggregator platforms like AllTop, GrowthHackers, BlogEngage, Triberr, etc.